 However, others reported bad side effects with the products.
 For example, dried skin is a common complaint.
 Others noted that they signed up for the free trial and the company charged them a few months later.

 Customers on Facebook give the company 4.2 stars with close to 3000 reviews.
 In short, several customers did not have a good experience with customer service and felt that they were being charged for products they did not order.

 The Genetic Basis of Acne

-Beyond consulting with dermatologists and building effective skin care routines, there are certain aspects of acne that you cannot control, like your genetics.
-Let’s finish our Curology review with a look at the genetics of acne.
+Beyond consulting with dermatologists and building an effective skin-care routine, there are certain aspects of acne that you cannot control, like your genetics.

 Acne twin studies

 Acne is strongly genetic.
-If you have a parent or sibling with acne, you are four times more likely to also develop acne.
+If you have a parent or sibling with acne, you are more likely to develop it.

-In fact, based on a study of ~1,500 identical and fraternal twins, it is estimated that the heritability of acne is 81%.
-Other studies on acne have investigated if there is a link between genetics and sebum production, which is one of the factors involved in the appearance of acne.
+In fact, based on a study of ~1,500 identical and fraternal twins, experts estimat that the heritability of acne is 81%.
+Other studies have investigated whether there is a link between genetics and sebum production, one of the factors involved in acne-prone skin.
 One study in a small sample of 20 pairs of identical and fraternal twins determined that sebum production is controlled by genetics, but the resulting severity of acne is variable and likely driven by some combination of genetic and environmental factors.